jacknlawson/jacknlawson.github.io/aboutjack.md

 ### Moving across to England

 In the mid-1980s I moved to England, where I served in parish ministry in a Kentish sea-side town for 10 years.
-Over those 10 years I became disenchanted with an increasingly moribund institutional church, and found myself in a spiritual desert.

-My renewal ironically came from a leap back into the life of a layman!
-I went to work for the Rural Community Council in the area of rural economic regeneration and community development with disadvantaged rural communities.
-I did this work for a period of 5 years—with a break in the middle.
+Over those 10 years I became disenchanted with an increasingly moribund United Reformed Church (URC), and found myself in a spiritual desert.
+Although I had engaged the help of an Anglo-Catholic priest colleague, who became my spiritual director, my renewal (ironically) came from a leap back into the life of a layman!
+I left the URC and went to work for the Rural Community Council in the area of rural economic regeneration and community development with disadvantaged rural communities.
+I did this work for a period of 5 years.
+Alongside this I became involved in an Anglo-Catholic parish, where I preached regularly.

-From 2004-2016 I lived in East Anglia, near Norwich, where I was involved in training & development work for the Methodist Church in East Anglia.
-Alongside this I taught and supervised dissertations on the M.A. in Pastoral Theology (Cambridge), taught some Biblical Hebrew, did research and wrote.
+From 2004-2016, I lived in East Anglia, near Norwich, where I was involved in training &amp; development work for the Methodist Church in East Anglia.
+Alongside this I taught and supervised dissertations on the M.A. in Pastoral Theology (Cambridge), teach some Biblical Hebrew, did research and wrote.

 ### Back in the USA